PowerShell/PowerShell/.github/CONTRIBUTING.md

 #### Testing PowerShell

-Please see PowerShell [Testing Guidelines - Running Tests Outside of CI][running-tests-outside-of-ci] on how to test you build locally.
+Please see PowerShell [Testing Guidelines - Running Tests Outside of CI][running-tests-outside-of-ci] on how to test your build locally.

 ### Finding or creating an issue